 The loan amount on an inventory line of credit depends on the kind of inventory you have and the value of the inventory.
 Most likely, you won't be able to borrow the full amount needed to purchase inventory.

 Typically, lenders offer a wide range of between 20% and 80% of the value of the inventory.
-And because inventory value can decrease over time, a lender may even use your inventory’s liquidation value (which in most cases is likely less than its purchase value) to figure out how much to offer you.
+And because the value of inventory often deteriorates over time, a lender may use your inventory's liquidation value (which is likely less than its purchase value) to determine the credit limit.

-On the flip side, term loans may be more difficult to qualify for and require better credit history and creditworthiness.
-Traditional banks also may be more reluctant to offer inventory financing because it comes with a higher risk than other types of financing.
-This is because you must sell the inventory to pay them back.
-They also usually take longer to send the funding while online lenders may send the funding as quickly as one or two days after applying.
+Traditional lenders may not offer inventory financing because it comes with a higher risk than other types of financing.
+They may also take longer to fund.
+Some online lenders may send fund as quickly as one or two days after approval.

 Line of Credit by Fundbox